clinejc/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │
-    ├── notebooks          <- Jupyter notebooks.
+    ├── notebooks          <- Jupyter (and R) notebooks.
 Naming convention is a number (for ordering), │                         the creator's initials, and a short `-` delimited description, e.g.
     │                         `1.0-jqp-initial-data-exploration`.
     │
+    ├── R                  <- R package
+    |
+    ├── packrat            <- Reproducible package management for R
+    |   ├── packrat.lock   <- The R requirements file for reproducing the analysis environment (see
+    |   │                     requirements.txt, for Python requirements).
+    |   └── packrat.opts   <- Project options for Packrat
+    |
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.